Consolidated Cooperative offers a variety of rebates to encourage the use of energy-efficient products.

 For the geothermal heat pump rebate, members will earn a $1,000 rebate just by installing the system into their home.
 Consolidated Electric will verify installation.

+Note: Consolidated will honor the rebate up to 12 months after install.
 Please contact our office for additional details and guidelines for all rebates.